 All the Doukhobors would be transported by the military train which arrives in Batoum at 9 a.m.
 Five hundred and ninety-three people would come from Gomi on 29 November; 553 from Skra on the 30th; 260 from Ksanki and 220 from Kaspi on 1 December; also 371 from Gori and 263 from Koreli on 2 December.
 The passenger numbers were given to me by Sulerzhitskij.
 Hence the dates suggested by Sulerzhitskij had been changed somewhat and the Doukhobors would be arriving a little earlier - mainly because they had to travel on four separate trains, rather than the two Sulerzhitskij had envisioned.
 Note: the railroad stops with the waiting Doukhobors appear on this web page map of the Transcaucasus Railroad.
 (Link)

 Doukhobors shelter at the Richner factory ...

 It was early-winter and the procurement of lodging for the expected exiles was of immediate concern, but their inquiries for available accommodation were not enthusiastically received by local hoteliers.
 It just happened that an empty kerosene factory was available near the harbour and was idle at the time, and Mr. Richner, the apparent owner, was approached to seek his permission for its use.
-A total stranger, he nonetheless generously offered them its use as shelter free of charge, accommodating four different groups of Doukhobors, awaiting four different sailings over a period of seven months.
+A total stranger, he nonetheless generously offered them its use as shelter free of charge, accommodating four different groups of Doukhobors, awaiting four different sailings over a period of ten months.

 25 November, 1898, (Tolstoy)